zyddnys/manga-image-translator/README_CN.md

                                              full image size
 --denoise-sigma DENOISE_SIGMA                Used by colorizer and affects color strength, range
                                              from 0 to 255 (default 30). -1 turns it off.
+--mask-dilation-offset MASK_DILATION_OFFSET  By how much to extend the text mask to remove left-over
+                                             text pixels of the original image.
 --font-size FONT_SIZE                        Use fixed font size for rendering --font-size-offset FONT_SIZE_OFFSET          Offset font size by a given amount, positive number
                                              increase font size and vice versa